-- If a Tenant has sign up country as a Local Region Geography or Expanded Local Region Geography and has a subscription to the Advanced Data Residency service add-on, then the Tenant data for the included services will be migrated from the Regional Geography to the relevant Local Region Geography.
+- If a Tenant has sign up country/region as a Local Region Geography and has a subscription to the Advanced Data Residency service add-on, then the Tenant data for the included services will be migrated from the Regional Geography to the relevant Local Region Geography.

 Durable commitments on data location

 There are three methods for ensuring that the Tenant data location for a particular service does not change.

 - Product Terms: Exchange Online, SharePoint Online, OneDrive for Business and Microsoft Teams provisioned in Australia, Brazil, Canada, France, Germany, India, Japan, Qatar, South Korea, Norway, South Africa, Sweden, Switzerland, United Arab Emirates, United Kingdom, European Union and the United States have a commitment for customer data residency expressed in the Product Terms.
 For more information see the Product Terms Data Residency page.